Hokkaido Explorer Tour

 FULLY GUIDED & HOSTED SKI & SNOWBOARD TOUR

 THIS TOUR IS A TRUE HOKKAIDO ROAD TRIP IN SEARCH OF THE BEST POWDER IN THE NISEKO, OTARU, SAPPORO AND CENTRAL HOKKAIDO REGIONS.

-Designed for advanced to expert skiers and snowboarders who are keen to get into the side and backcountry of each resort, this tour will show you all the best ski areas in Hokkaido in 11 days.
+Designed for advanced to expert skiers and snowboarders who are keen to use the lifts to access the backcountry of all the best ski areas in Hokkaido in 11 days.
 With only 1 rest day you will be on the move and hunting for powder.
 Two of our most experienced guides will be taking these tours and as the limit on this tour is 12 people you’ll have plenty of fresh lines at each resort.
-Each guide will be taking you to their favourite areas to ski or ride and in the best conditions possible.
+Each guide will be taking you to their favourite lines to ski or ride and in the best conditions possible.

 This is an advanced-expert guided tour where we use the lifts to access the backcountry of each resort in search of fresh & deep Hokkaido powder!

 Our guides will not only show you the best terrain and powder in Hokkaido they’ll also take you out to some of the areas amazing restaurants and bars.
 Cultural activities will be on offer and each tour will stop in Sapporo on the way between Otaru and Furano where you can experience the famed Snow Festival and Sapporo Brewery.

 On this tour you’ll get to experience the Hokkaido we love and the culture and mountains we’ve come to respect.